NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

         nova = 186.24123 earthmass
         nova = (1 / 0.0053693802) earthmass
 ```
 4H -> He + 24MeV, Which brings up an interesting point.
-If the sun has been hot for 4 billion years how much mass has it lost in energy mass to energy conversion?
+If the sun has been hot for 4 billion years how much mass has it lost in mass to energy conversion?

 Lets see; 4 billion years at (todays rate kg/hr conversion) ... oooo this is going to be fun :)